Skip to main content

 It’s actually a harmless, slow-moving ant-eater, and horridus means bristly, referring to the reptile’s erect stance.

-The Thorny Devil is a diurnal (day-active) reptile reaching 20cm in length.
+The Thorny Devil is a diurnal (day-active) reptile that can grow up to 20 cm long.
 It’s covered in thorny spines and sports a ‘pretend’ head on the back of its neck, which is thought to warn off predators.

 Devils can change colour to blend into their surrounds, appearing mostly grey, red, orange or yellow.